Bats are not birds. They can fly like birds but are actually mammals.

 Birds can eat 60 bugs per hour, while bats over 1000.
 This does not take into account size of insects.

 Both bats and birds can fly.
 At first glance, they may seem to share similar characteristics.
 Birds have wings, bats have them too, albeit without feathers, and both spend a lot of time hovering in the sky.
-But there’s one thing that evokes curiosity, are bats birds?

 Bats Are Mammals, Not Aves

-So, while bats and birds look like the same kind of animal, they’re actually different creatures.
+Bats and birds look like the same kind of animal, they’re actually different creatures.
 That’s right, bats are not birds as some people believe.
 These flyers belong to two very distinct groups; bats are mammals and birds are aves.

 As mammals, bats have mammary glands that are responsible for lactation.
 This allows females among them to milk their young babies that are in their infancy.
 Birds, on the other hand, don’t produce milk as they don’t have nipples.

 Bats also give birth as opposed to birds that lay eggs.
 In terms of physical form, they’re also different as shown by the shape of their mouths.
 Bats have jaws and pointy teeth while birds have beaks without teeth.
+Bats nest.

 The Only Flying Mammals On The Planet